mathworks/toolboxdesign/MEX.md

 - **CI/CD Pipelines**: Continuous Integration and Continuous Deployment tools like GitHub Actions or GitLab CI/CD ensure your code is tested and deployed automatically.

 ## Scenario: 1 Single source MEX functions
-Suppose you have several C/C++ MEX source files, each implementing its own MEX gateway and none of these files depend on an external library or other source files.
-Since the C/C++ source files need not be distributed to the toolbox users, we recommend placing these source files outside the `toolbox` folder.
-Create folder named `cpp` under the toolbox repository root.
-Within this folder, create a subfolder called `mexfunctions` and place the source code for all the single source MEX functions within the `mexfunctions` subfolder.
+Suppose you have several C/C++ MEX source files, each implementing its own MEX gateway and not depending on an external library or other source files.
+Since the C/C++ source files need not be distributed to the toolbox users, we recommend placing them outside the `toolbox` folder.
+Create a folder named `cpp` under the repository root.
+Within this folder, create a subfolder called `mexfunctions` and place the single source MEX functions source code within this folder.

-We will be using the arithmetic repository, for demonstrating the idea.
-For the sack of discussion, we will reimplement the functionality of `add()` and `substruct()` using MEX functions.
-We have created two MEX source files `addMex.cpp` and `substractMex.cpp`.
-The names of the C/C++ source files reflect the names of the MEX functions complied out of these source files.
-On Windows platform `addMex.cpp` would be complied to `addMex.mexw64`.
-Having the same file name (excluding extension)makes it easy to go between the MEX functions and their source code.
+To illustrate this organization, we will use the arithmetic repository as an example.
+For the demonstration purposes we will reimplement the internals of `add()` and `substruct()` using MEX functions.
+We have created two MEX source files: `addMex.cpp` and `substractMex.cpp`.
+The names of the C/C++ source files are chosen to match the  the MEX functions complied out of the source files.
+For example, on Windows platform, `addMex.cpp` would be complied to `addMex.mexw64` and `addMex` will be the name of the MEX function .
+Maintaining consistent file names (apart from the extension) makes it easy to associate each MEX function with its source code.
+Moreover, the "Mex" suffix in the file name clearly indicates that the function is a MEX function rather than a standard MATLAB function.

-Notice that we have suffixed the filenames of the source code with "Mex", to ind
+The organization of the MEX source files relative to the toolbox folder is shown below:

 ``` text
 arithmetic/